 The consequences of not addressing the silent pandemic of drug-resistant infections could result in a future where we are unable to treat common infections like pneumonia, urinary tract infections and infections in newborns.

-Drug-resistant infections kill an estimated 700,000 people each year, a number projected to increase exponentially as drug resistance grows.
+Drug-resistant infections kill an estimated 1.2 million people each year, a number projected to increase exponentially as drug resistance grows.
 There is an opportunity to avert this catastrophe through strong leadership and collaboration.

 The COVID-19 pandemic has brought into sharp focus the impact of pandemics.
 The novel coronavirus has claimed 3 million lives, trillions of dollars have been lost, expenditures cut and international efforts to achieve the Sustainable Development Goals put in jeopardy.
 There are vital lessons to learn from this tragedy.
 Now more than ever, governments have the opportunity to make robust and comprehensive investments into the way they prepare and respond to pandemics.
 This has the potential to translate into long-term, interlinked health and economic benefits for people and countries.